BKA ASE: Tasks

 ASE operates closely with the close protection details of the BKA or with other special units of the German Police such as the protection unit for German Diplomatic Missions.

 Deployments

-Since its establishment ASE engaged in over 200 missions (as of 2019).
-Missions abroad have been conducted in Iraq, Mali, Pakistan, Israel, Lebanon, Yemen, Nigeria, Libya, Somalia among others.
+Since its establishment, the ASE has engaged in over 200 missions (as of 2019), in nations such as Iraq, Mali, Pakistan, Israel, Lebanon, Yemen, Nigeria, Libya, Somalia among others.

 Recent domestic deployments include the International Conference on Afghanistan, Bonn (2011), the 41st G7 summit in Bavaria and the 2017 G20 Hamburg summit.

 Organisation

 ASE is a sub-section of the BKA Protection Division in Berlin.

 It is composed of elite members of the BKA Protection Division chosen through a highly competitive and selective process.

 The unit is subdivided in two operational teams: ASE Alpha and ASE Bravo.

 Selection and training

 Members of the BKA and other German police services can apply for the selection process of the ASE.